bcnubes/aardvarkbark/content/products/70-30-soil-mix.md

 **Q:** Can you go through a side gate?

 * **A:** _Yes, the 4” hose is flexible.
-It can go over / under a fence through / over a building and floats on top of water to get to an island.
+It can go over, under, or through a fence; over a building, and can float on top of water to get to an island.
 (We have done all of these!)_

 **Q:** How thick do you apply it?